isabella232/support/INTRO.md

 <a name="#enterprise"></a>
 ## Enterprise Ideals, Flexible Features

-In any enterprise environment, you are looking to achieve the
+Many motivations went into building up a Python stack at PayPal, but as in any enterprise environment, we were looking to achieve the
 following:

   * [**Interoperability**](#interoperability)